Labfox/Cours/docs/english/unit2/main.md

 - I will exercise more
 - I will stop smoking

 The cat's answer is ironic, because a New Year's resolution is a promise which a person makes to be a better person at the beginning of the New Year, but which most people give up / are unable to stick to for more than a few days.
 What about you ?
 Do you make resolutions for the New Year?
 Do you usually stick to them or not ?
 If yes, how long for ?

 Personally, I didn't make New Year Resolutions because I already knew I wouldn't stick to them and I prefer keeping my immediate future unknown, I prefer doing day-to-day resolutions.

 I will, I want, I would like

+make laws for gun-related crimes harsher, and i would legalize popular drugs but force a heavy tax on them and a repelling packaging, coupled with ads to make people aware of the problems caused by drugs.
+If someone still wants to buy drugs after that, thats their choice
+I would also completely remove DMCA and rewrite a new law with less intellectual property rights, especially on trade secrets and shareable media, and expand fair use clauses.

+My pet would probably the dog i already have.

+Who would live with me in the White House.
+Nobody.

+Vicce President: random guy on the street.

+- un médicament contre le mal de tête (qd tu essaie de comprendre les arguments des présidents)
+-